Did You Catch The Similarities Between These Two Fashion Shows?

-Alexander Wang's Instagram bio reads "UNCENSORED" (in all caps, yes) — and it's a descriptive he definitely lives up to.
-The designer has one of the most entertaining personal accounts in the industry, sure.
-It also means he's unafraid to use his platform to call things out frankly when he thinks the situation calls for it.
+Alexander Wang's Instagram bio reads "UNCENSORED" (in all caps, yes) — and it's a description he definitely lives up to.
+The designer definitely has one of the most entertaining personal accounts in the industry.
+It also means he's unafraid to use his platform to call things out frankly.
 And if a picture paints a thousand words, the two juxtaposed videos Wang posted last night illustrate a pretty damning scene.
 The designer shared an early throwback to his 2014 show with H&M — except it wasn't in the context of a #TBT.
 Rather, Wang pointed out the ways in which Philipp Plein's most recent Sport runway presentation eerily resembled one of his own past catwalks.

 Advertisement